Nonprofit budget. Ugh.

 I know that not everyone is comfortable with numbers and that budgets can be overwhelming.
 So, here’s a helpful guide to creating a budget for your small nonprofit.

 - Use real numbers.
 Don’t pull numbers out of the air.
 Use last year’s actual numbers as a starting place and get quotes from vendors for new or expanded expenses.
 We once had a client that wanted to get a grant for a new program and gave us a ballpark number to work with.
 Guess what?
 You can’t get a grant with a ballpark number.
 We were pretty sure the foundation would laugh at that because they want to see the detail of how their money would be spent, including a quote from a vendor.
+If your nonprofit is new, you’ll need to use estimates for your first budget.

 - Have enough detail to be meaningful.
 There’s no perfect list of items to include in your budget and every nonprofit is different.
 Include enough detail so that your budget makes sense.
 If one line item makes up more than about 10-15% of the total expenses or revenue, break that item down and use sub-categories (especially helpful for items like staff and programs).